Macrocephaly In Babies: Possible Causes, Diagnosis & Treatment

 So the doctors may use a bit of sedation to keep the infant still within the MRI scanner.
 Several hospitals now perform a “Quick MRI” without sedation, which is advisable for pediatric patients although this form of MRI has limited image rendering capabilities (8).

-1. Blood test and fluid collection: A blood test may help assess the presence of genetic problems.
+1. Blood test and fluid collection: A blood test may help assess the presence of genetic disorders in children.
 The doctor may even collect a sample of the cerebrospinal fluid from the base of the spinal cord, using a procedure called spinal tap.
 The fluid may also be obtained from the top layers of the brain depending on the condition of the skull.

 Blood test may help assess the presence of genetic problems